tomcatmwi/wsrouter-wsclient/README.md

 **Example**: `recipient::sender::1::::ping`
 **Response:** `sender::recipient::0::::PONG`

-#### `pipe`
-Writes the specified string to the input FIFO pipe.
-This is how you can communicate with your own program, running on the same machine.
-The client sends no response.

-**Example:** `recipient::sender::0::::pipe::Hello there!`

 #### `date` or `time`
 Sets system date, time (optional) and timezone (optional) on the recipient device.
 Requires root privileges!